 Back to Neverland, mixed media 79.2 x 14.2 x 53 cm 2016

-Since the work will be represented hanging, this wooden “landscape” will be seen from the side and from all directions and resemble to a topography of nature, but these abstract forms are also reminding urbanic sceneries and skylines.
-Actually, I would like to build a world within a world inside of the pragmatic measuring system of the pallet, inspired by stage design for fantasy or science fiction movies but also directly referring to my former works.
+Since the work was represented by hanging, this wooden “landscape” was seen from the side and from all directions and resemble to a topography of nature, but these abstract forms are also reminding urbanic sceneries and skylines.
+Actually, I build a world within a world inside of the pragmatic measuring system of the pallet, inspired by stage design for fantasy or science fiction movies but also directly referring to my former works.
 Unlike in the story of Neverland, in my work it is only the somewhat architectural shapes that are metaphorically referring to us humans (or elfs).
-I intend to keep a level of abstraction that is opening the chance for the viewer to fill the reading of the work with his own imaginery sources.
+I kept a level of abstraction that iopened the chance for the viewer to fill the reading of the work with his own imaginery sources.

 The work is hang from the ceiling in the hight of 150 cm from the floor and turn in 360 degrees.
 By this circular turning the pallet is actually enlarging its spacial radius, but also reflecting our image of universal cosmic movements, such as the rising and sinking sun and moon (maybe Norway is best for this, since it is on an edge of this natural cosmic rythms).
 The perception of seeing a cut-out “horizon” of these mountain-like or urbanic sceneries will be blurred to the viewer by this turning movement.